urschrei/rust-geocoding/README.md

 # geocoding

+> This is an asynchronous version of https://github.com/georust/geocoding.
+> Maintenance of this crate is best effort.
+If you'd like to add a feature, add
+> it to https://github.com/georust/geocoding before requesting us to merge.

 Rust utilities to enrich addresses, cities, countries, and landmarks with geographic coordinates through third-party geocoding web services.
 Project is in a very early stage.